RBoisselet/piscine_php_d05_check/README.md

-Compares the output of your commands with mine (absolutely no guarantee that mine are correct or better, I'd like to know it if it's the case by the way).
+Compares the output of your commands with mine (absolutely no guarantee that mine are correct or better.
+If you have diffs I'd like to know it, my day might be lame).

 ## Requirements
 You must have set your path to the right mysqli.bin